yanivnizan/knowledge-base/src/documents/docs/platforms/android/EconomyModel.html.md

 #**Using the Economy Model**

-SOOMLA android-store uses modelV3 which is a complete data model implementation for Virtual Economies.
+SOOMLA's android-store provides a complete data model implementation for virtual economies.
 Every game economy has currencies, packs of currencies that can be sold, and items that can be sold either for money or in exchange for other items.
 And these are just the very basics, of course.

 This tutorial has brief descriptions of each entity in the economy model, but lots of examples.
 We recommend that you also read [SOOMLA Economy Model](/docs/soomla/EconomyModel), where you will find more detailed explanations for each of the different entities.